morganprieur/Literary_reviews/tech_watch.md

 # Tech watch

-Ta veille doit inclure les parties suivantes :
-1. Une liste des différents flux (au moins cinq) que tu surveilles avec une explication de l'intérêt de chacun ;

 ## Followed threads

-1. The VSCode extensions tab (found into the VSCode workspace)
+1. The VSCode "Extensions" tab (found into the VSCode dashboard)
 *  Interests:
     - It offers suitable tools for working on VSCode.
     - The extensions are always up to date.
     - The informations about the usage popularity are displayed at the top of the page (example for Python: (Microsoft)[microsoft.com] | 107,169,708 installs | 5 stars (571) | lisense Free)
-    - The docs are readable at the same place on the web.
+    - All the docs are readable at the same place on the web.

 This thread doesn't be enough, but this is a easy way to find a first list of tools.